clue/reactphp-zenity/README.md

 ### Launcher

-As shown in the above example, a `Launcher` has to be instantiated once and is responsible for launching each zenity dialog.
+As shown in the above example, a `Launcher` has to be instantiated once and is responsible for launching each Zenity dialog.
 It manages running the underlying `zenity` process and reports back its state and user interaction.

 It uses the [react/event-loop](https://github.com/reactphp/event-loop) component